FlowFuse/flowfuse/README.md

 ## Key Benefits

-* FlowForge makes it easier for developers to create, update and deployment flows to Node-RED.
+* FlowForge makes it easier for developers to create, update and deploy flows to Node-RED.

 * FlowForge manages resources and user permissions to reduce operational overhead for small and large teams.